 in JWT format.

-You may want to to run CLI commands in environments where no user is available to perform the device code authorization flow, for example when running CLI commands as part of a CI job.
+You may want to run CLI commands in environments where no user is available to perform the device code authorization flow, for example when you run CLI commands as part of a CI job.

 In this case, you can set up another client with the Client Credentials flow